Presented in partnership with:

 2:30 pm - 3:30 pm, Arts Court Studio

 Participants can pre-register for one-on-one meetings with any development executives, funding representatives or filmmakers to receive career guidance, pitch feedback, or meet other creatives.
+Pre-register starting March 7th through the Screen Summit Meeting Planner.

 Networking Cocktail Reception